Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 ### Activity – Tools for seeing biology (Foldscope)

-"If you want to know how nature works, we looked at it, carefully.
+"If you want to know how nature works, (you) looked at it, carefully.
 Looking at it, that's the way it looks.
 You don't like it?
 Go somewhere else, to another universe where the rules are simpler..."

 - Richard Feynman [source]('https://www.youtube.com/watch?v=eLQ2atfqk2c&t=24m2s')